from

 In my job at an exciting mobility technology startup, I use data to unearth behavioural traits, exploring:

 Apart from being a data nerd, I'm very interested in the ways research can be communicated to policymakers, decision-makers and the general public.
-My efforts range from tweeting and blogging on Medium, to writing briefings for parliamentarians and helping to produce broadcast documentaries
+My efforts range from tweeting and blogging on Medium, to writing briefings for parliamentarians and helping to produce broadcast documentaries.

 * * * * * * * * * * * * *